A Lesson in Review Management

 Using social and review channels to show that you are doing everything reasonably possible to make the situation right with each customer can turn a negative review situation into something perhaps not-so-negative.
 Each consumer is a brand ambassador whose opinions are important to future customers.
 Social media and review channels enable each customer/brand ambassador to impact the visibility of almost any organization.

-Matthew Stone operates Denver SEO Consultants – an online internet marketing firm and also works in Public Relations Denver at GroundFloor Media.
+Matthew Stone operates Denver SEO Consultants, LLC – an online internet marketing firm.